kajcol1/BillingSystem/README.md

 <h3>Getting Started:</h3>

-Clone this repository to your local machine.
+Clone this repository to your local machine.<br>
-Install the required dependencies using pip install -r requirements.txt.
+Install the required dependencies using pip install -r requirements.txt.<br>
-Configure your MySQL database connection in main_functions.py.
+Configure your MySQL database connection in main_functions.py.<br>
-Run main.py to launch the application.
+Run main.py to launch the application.<br>

-Contributions:
+<b>Contributions:</b>
 Contributions and bug reports are welcome!
 Feel free to fork this repository, make changes, and submit pull requests.

 <b>License:</b>